RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Related work

 \subsection{Pruning and complexity control in ensembles}

-Pruning is a critical mechanism to curb model proliferation, lower runtime, and limit overfitting effects that are amplified in multi-level stacks.
-Static schemes rely on preset accuracy or importance thresholds, whereas dynamic schemes use validation feedback to decide which learners to retain \cite{b42_shen2023dynamic}.
-Recent work has framed pruning as an optimization problem \cite{b44_wu2024hierarchical}, using focal diversity to adaptively trim hierarchical structures.
-All point to the benefit of treating pruning as an integral design element, not a post-hoc fix.

-Cost-sensitive variants push this idea further by coupling selection with runtime or latency budgets.\cite{b45_sung2022stackingdesigns} introduce multifidelity stacking that adds learners only when runtime-guided error bounds justify the cost. \cite{b46_grubb2012speedboost} adopt a greedy rule that prunes early weak learners to cut inference delay.
-These studies show that embedding complexity constraints inside the training loop yields leaner, stronger ensembles.
-RocketStack follows this philosophy: models are retained only if their OOF scores exceed an adaptive percentile, and this recursive pruning is applied at fixed depths, trimming both computation and feature growth as the stack deepens.
+Pruning is a critical mechanism for curbing model proliferation, lowering runtime, and limiting overfitting effects that are amplified in multi-level stacks: static schemes rely on preset accuracy or importance thresholds, whereas dynamic schemes use validation feedback to decide which learners to retain \cite{b42_shen2023dynamic}.
+Recent work has further framed pruning as an explicit optimization problem \cite{b44_wu2024hierarchical}, for example by leveraging focal diversity to adaptively trim hierarchical structures, collectively underscoring that pruning is most effective when treated as an integral design element rather than a post-hoc fix.
+Cost-sensitive variants extend this perspective by coupling selection decisions to runtime or latency budgets, such as multifidelity stacking, where learners are added only when runtime-guided error bounds justify the cost \cite{b45_sung2022stackingdesigns}, or greedy rules that prune early weak learners to reduce inference delay \cite{b46_grubb2012speedboost}.
+In line with these principles, RocketStack retains models only when their out-of-fold (OOF) scores exceed an adaptive percentile threshold, and applies this recursive pruning at fixed depths trimming both computation and feature growth as stacking depth increases.